-A naïve attempt to obtain average-case lower bounds from a sparse worst-case instance H on n vertices is to topologically embed the worst-case instance into a random regular graph G on $O(n \log n)$ vertices using Theorem 1.2.
-One would then like to argue that $\mathsf{PM}(G)$ is hard.
-But having a worst-case instance as a topological minor is not sufficient to conclude that $\mathsf{PM}(G)$ is hard.
-For instance G may contain an isolated vertex and it is then trivial to refute $\mathsf{PM}(G)$.
-On the other hand if we could guarantee that there is a perfect matching m in the subgraph of G induced by the vertices not used in the embedding of H, we can conclude that $\mathsf{PM}(G)$ is hard: hit the formula with the restriction corresponding to the matching m and we are basically left with the worst-case formula.
+But having such a worst-case instance as a topological minor is not sufficient to conclude that PM(G) is hard.
+For instance G may contain an isolated vertex and it is then trivial to refute PM(G).
+On the other hand if we could guarantee that there is a perfect matching m in the subgraph of G induced by the vertices not used in the embedding of H, we can conclude that PM(G) is hard: hit the formula with the restriction corresponding to the matching m and by the argument from the previous paragraph we are basically left with the worst-case formula.

-Thus if we can ensure that H is a topological minor of G with the two additional properties that (i) every path used in the embedding of H has odd length, and (ii) there exists a perfect matching in the subgraph of G induced by the vertices not used in the embedding of H, then we obtain average-case lower bounds for the perfect matching formula $\mathsf{PM}(G) \equiv \mathsf{Card}(G,\vec{1})$.
-The lower bounds for $\mathsf{Card}(G,\vec{t})$ for t>1 can then be obtained by a reduction to the t=1 case: after fixing the value of the edges in $\lfloor t/2 \rfloor$ cycle covers of G to 1, a restriction of $\mathsf{Card}(G,\vec{t})$ is obtained which behaves like $\mathsf{Card}(G',\vec{1})$ for a somewhat sparser random regular graph G'.
+Thus if we can ensure that H is a topological minor of G with the two additional properties that (i) every path used in the embedding of H has odd length, and (ii) there exists a perfect matching in the subgraph of G induced by the vertices not used in the embedding of H, then we obtain average-case lower bounds for the perfect matching formula $PM(G) \equiv Card(G, \vec{1})$.
+The lower bounds for $Card(G, \vec{t})$ for t > 1 can then be obtained by a reduction to the t = 1 case: after fixing the value of the edges in $\lfloor t/2 \rfloor$ cycle covers of G to 1, a restriction of $Card(G, \vec{t})$ is obtained which behaves like $Card(G', \vec{1})$ for a somewhat sparser random regular graph G'.